Chelsea - Burnley: How to watch, start time, stream link, odds, prediction

 [ MORE: How to watch PL in the USA ]

-Charlie Taylor and Ashley Barnes are likely out for Burnley, while Chelsea is only waiting on N’Golo Kante.
+Charlie Taylor and Ashley Barnes are likely out for the Clarets, while the Blues are only waiting on N’Golo Kante.

 It seems likely we’ll see USMNT star Christian Pulisic make his first start for Tuchel in a Chelsea shirt, the American coming off the bench in Wednesday’s scoreless draw.